effiong-okon/windows-endpoint-threat-detection/README.md

 Wazuh.
 You cannot destroy evidence that has already left the machine.

-**Behaviour-based detection catches what signatures miss.** Wazuh detected the attack chain using Windows event IDs and Sysmon telemetry — not file signatures.
+**Behaviour-based detection catches what signatures miss.** Wazuh detected the attack chain using Windows event IDs and Sysmon telemetry, not file signatures.
 The same detection logic would catch any variant of this attack because it watches what processes *do*, not what they look like.

-**Severity levels matter — and so does reading them correctly.** Not every alert that's part of an attack chain is high severity on its own (Finding 1 was Level 0).
+**Severity levels matter, and so does reading them correctly.** Not every alert that's part of an attack chain is high severity on its own (Finding 1 was Level 0).
 Building the full picture means correlating low- and high-severity events into a timeline, not just filtering for red alerts.

 **Detection doesn't know who's typing.** The same rules that caught the attacker creating and escalating a backdoor account also caught me removing it during cleanup.
-That's not a bug — it's the point.
+That's not a bug, it's the point.

 **Sysmon is the difference between good logs and great logs.** Native Windows Event Logs told me *what* happened.
-Sysmon told me *how*, *when*, by *what process*, from *what parent*, with *what hash*, and to *what destination* — often in a single event.
+Sysmon told me *how*, *when*, by *what process*, from *what parent*, with *what hash*, and to *what destination*, often in a single event.

 ---

+*Effiong Okon: SOC Analyst*
-*Effiong Okon — SOC Analyst | AltSchool Africa* *LinkedIn: linkedin.com/in/okon-effiong/*
+*LinkedIn: linkedin.com/in/okon-effiong/*
 *GitHub: github.com/effiong-okon*